 Roger Williams University is an independent, co-educational, liberal arts institution, accredited by the New England Association of Schools and Colleges.
 The student population is composed of more than 4,345 full- and part-time undergraduates of which more than 3,700 reside on the Bristol campus.
 In addition, there are approximately 850 graduate students, including the Law School.
 More than 210 full-time professors offer 41 different majors leading to the B.A., B.S., B.Arch., B.F.A., A.A. and A.S. undergraduate degrees.
 Masters degrees include science in criminal justice, arts in literacy education, arts in teaching-elementary education, architecture, public administration and arts in forensic psychology.
 While students come from more than 41 states, the majority of students reside in the Northeast.
 Additionally, there are a number of international students who are currently enrolled at the Bristol campus.

-The Center for Counseling and Student Development offers comprehensive psychological services to full-time undergraduate, graduate, and Law School students.
-Services include individual and group psychotherapy, crisis intervention, and psychoeducational programming.
+The Counseling Center offers comprehensive psychological services to full-time undergraduate, graduate, and law school students at the Bristol campus.
+Services include individual and group psychotherapy, crisis intervention, and outreach programming.
 In addition, the Center provides consultation and referral services to faculty, staff, and administrators.
-Other than interns, the Center staff consists of 5 licensed psychologists, 1 licensed clinical social worker, 2 post-doctorate fellows, 1 consulting psychiatrist, and 1 support staff member.
+In addition to interns, the Center staff currently consists of 5 psychologists, 1 licensed clinical social worker, 2 post-doctorate fellows, 1 consulting psychiatrist, and 1 support staff member.
 The theoretical orientations and clinical interests of staff members are quite varied.
 Our consulting psychiatrist meets with the staff for case conference each week.
-The Center has a positive reputation on campus and is highly sought out by students.
+The Center has a highly positive reputation on campus and is highly sought out by students for treatment services.